Chrysalis-Technologies/pTAK/official-tak/takserver-docker-5.2-RELEASE-16/tak/certs/files/README.md

 # TAK cert files (local only)

 The actual CA/server/client artifacts live under `official-tak/offline-transfer/tak-certs`.
-Copy them here when you need to rebuild the Docker image locally.
+Copy them here when you need to rebuild the Docker image locally (or run `pwsh scripts/rehydrate-official-tak.ps1`).